berkesayin/sayin-berke/README.md

-## Welcome to my personal website.
-I'd be grateful if you could give me any kind of feedback! :)
+## Welcome to my personal website 👋
+- I'd be grateful if you could give me any kind of feedback! :)

 ### Live
 https://sayinberkesayin.netlify.app/